Starcounter/cbwatchdog/README.md

 -Download the lastest release binaries from the [Git Repository](https://github.com/Starcounter/cbwatchdog/releases).

-*Step 2: To copy executable files *
+*Step 2: To copy executable files*

 - Copy the following files into the folder where you intend to have the service running on your computer:
 	* cbwatchdog.exe
 	* cbwatchdog.json
+	* cbwatchdog.bat

-*Step 3: To register the service *
+*Step 3: To register the service*

  - Run PowerShell as Administrator.
  - Change the current directory to the directory where you copied the executables files in previous step.